J.D. Peck

 Reserve planning

-A plan for surprises so one bad month doesn’t become a crisis.
+A plan for surprises so one bad month does not become a crisis.
+Ask what reserves help most.

 Debt strategy

-Paydown vs keep decisions based on impact to monthly cash flow.
+Paydown vs keep decisions based on monthly cash flow impact.
+Ask for a cash-flow strategy.

 Back to top